 Parted But Long

 This look is what happens when you start with a side part, then skip going to the barber for a month or two.
-The result is a roguishly handsome hairstyle that’s masculine as hell, if not as polished and put together as some of the other looks on this list.
+The result is one of the more roguishly handsome hairstyles on this list, one that’s masculine as hell, if not as polished and put together as some of the other looks on this list.

 A ponytail isn’t just a great way to pull your hair back out of your face, it’s also a great look in and of itself.
 Depending on how tightly you pull back your hair, rocking a ponytail can combine the masculine strength of long hair with timeless cool of the slick back.